His Excellency President Recep Tayyip Erdoğan

 Influence

-Failed Coup Ramifications: The failed coup of 15 July 2016, which led to about 200 deaths, has led to huge ramifications as Erdoğan looks to root out all those involved.
-He has squarely laid the blame of orchestrating the coup on Fethullah Gülen, and has led an all-out attack on Gülen’s organizations and supporters.
+Failed Coup Ramifications: The ramifications of the failed coup of 15 July 2016, which led to about 200 deaths, still continue.
+Erdoğan squarely laid the blame of orchestrating the coup on Fethullah Gülen, and has led an all-out attack on Gülen’s organizations and supporters.
 There has been a major crackdown on many sectors with about 160,000 civil servants being dismissed in various state institutions, with over half from the education sector.
 Also, 50,000 people remain in detention with this number continually rising as authorities press ahead with regular raids.
-Between the US and Russia: Ties with the US have strained considerably since Türkiye decided to purchase the Russian S-400 defence system instead of the Patriot surface-to-air missile system.
-The US responded by suspending Türkiye from the F-35 jet programme and holding up other arms deals.
-Türkiye is playing a balancing role with Russia following the latter’s war with Ukraine, and is key for Europe’s energy flow.

-Hagia Sophia: Hagia Sophia, built in 537 as the patriarchal cathedral of Constantinople, was converted into the Fatih Mosque after Sultan Mehmed II conquered the city in 1453.
+Hagia Sophia: Hagia Sophia, built in 537 CE as the patriarchal cathedral of Constantinople, was converted into the Fatih Mosque after Sultan Mehmed II conquered the city in 1453.
 In 1935, and in line with his effort to erase Türkiye’s Islamic identity, Atatürk converted Hagia Sophia into a museum.
 In July 2020, Erdoğan reversed Atatürk’s decision and reclassified Hagia Sophia as a mosque—a decision celebrated by most Muslims.

 Soft Power: The soft power of the Turkish film industry has played a large part in growing Türkiye’s influence throughout the Muslim world.
 Historical dramas about Sulayman the Magnificent and Sultan Abdul-Hamid II were hugely popular in the Arab world, but the drama about Ertuğrul, (Diriliş: Ertuğrul), the legendary father of the founder of the Ottoman Empire, has intensified and broadened this influence.
-Leaders of other Muslim countries have not only urged their citizens to watch it but have also taken it as a model with which to develop their own indigenous dramas.
+Leaders of other Muslim countries have not only urged their citizens to watch it, but have also taken it as a model with which to develop their own indigenous dramas.

 Name Change: In 2022 an official request for Turkey to be changed to Türkiye (tur-key-YAY) as it is spelled and pronounced in Turkish was accepted by the UN.
 The country has called itself Türkiye since its declaration of independence in 1923.